jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
   <p>I know what I said, but that was before I knew the full extent of the losses.
 We can roll back, it's just going to be extremely painful.
-The L1 bridge can't follow our path, and so we're going to have to fork away from the L1.</p>
+The L1 bridge can't roll back with us, and so we're going to have to fork away from the L1.</p>
 </div>

 <div class="dialogue right">